Port-Cros, France: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and E. Ensure that you find the right kind.
-Many adapters available are simply plug changers and require your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types C and E. Take care to pick the correct kind.
+Many adapters currently sold are simply plug changers and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most areas.

 What to wear/what to pack: